akamai/AkamaiOPEN-edgegrid-java/edgegrid-signer-core/README.md

 The constructors for all the `AbstractEdgeGridRequestSigner` implementations create one of these transparently whenever they are passed a `ClientCredential`.

-`EdgeRcClientCredentialProvider` is another implementation of `ClientCredentialProvider` that can read from the EdgeRc configuration files that are used in various other EdgeGrid signing library implementations.
-The `#pickSectionName()` method can be overridden by the user to select different sections from the configuration file based on the current request.

 [1]: https://developer.akamai.com/introduction/Client_Auth.html